martinmoene/lest/contrib/lest_expect_abort/Readme.md

 Assertion macros
 ----------------
 **lest_EXPECT_NO_ABORT(** _expr_ **)**
 Evaluate the expression and expect that abort is not called.
-If abort() *is* called or if an exception is thrown it reported and counted as a failure.
+If abort() *is* called or if an exception (of any type) is thrown it reported and counted as a failure.

 **lest_EXPECT_ABORTS(** _expr_ **)**
 Evaluate the expression and expect that abort is called.
 If abort() is not called or if an exception (of any type) is thrown it is reported and counted as a failure.